HeroQuest: Searching for traps and secret doors

 There are four kinds of traps in HeroQuest: pit traps, spear traps, chest traps, and occasionally falling rocks.
 Of these, only spear traps and chest traps do not appear on the board as they are activated only once and then they have no lingering effects.
-If a pit trap is not discovered and a player walks over it, they fall in and lose one body point.
+If a pit trap is not discovered and a player walks over it, they fall in losing one body point.
 The pit will remain in play as a square that may be jumped over.
 A falling rock trap will cause a rock slide tile to remain in play as a square that must now be navigated around, much like a wall.
 A quest may also contain secret doors which allow alternative routes to the objective or access to secret rooms containing treasure or monsters.

 A player can only search for traps and secret doors in the room or corridor they are currently standing, and only if there are no monsters within the room or corridor.
-When this happens, the evil wizard character indicates where any traps may be and places secret door objects on the map.
-Trap tiles are only placed onto the board once a hero trips the trap.
-It is important for players to remember where traps are once they have been revealed.
+When this happens, the evil wizard character places secret doors, pit traps and falling rocks on the board, while spear traps and chest traps are automatically sprung and deactivated.
+In the North American localization, the evil wizard indicates where any traps may be and places secret door objects on the map, but trap tiles are only placed onto the board once a hero springs the trap.

 The dwarf is the only character that can disarm traps without the aid of the specialized kit which is either bought in the armory or found during certain quests.

 Searching for treasure

 In a similar manner, players can search a room for treasure if no monsters are in the room.
 On some quests, searching for treasure in certain rooms will yield a particularly valuable artifact.
 More likely, however, the quest will not have specified any treasure for the current location and instead a treasure card is taken.
-Out of the 25 Treasure Cards, 6 are Wandering Monster cards and 4 are Hazard Cards, making a total of 10 "bad" cards that get put back in the deck when discovered.
-There is also a chance that searching for treasure may trigger chest traps that were not disarmed, or cause monsters to attack, usually a Gargoyle already in the room that does not move at first and cannot be harmed until it does move or attacks a Hero.
+Out of the 25 Treasure Cards, 5 are Wandering Monster cards and 3 are Trap Cards, making a total of 8 disadvantage cards that get put back in the deck when discovered (in the American localization, they are 10 disadvantage cards out of 24 total, making treasure searches significantly more hazardous).
+There is also a chance that searching for treasure may trigger chest traps that were not disarmed, or cause monsters to attack, usually a Gargoyle already in the room that does not move at first and cannot be harmed until it does move or attacks a hero.